MED ALL-ALLOY VERNIER DUPLEX

 The simplex type is aimed at race engines where every last gram matters, but we would not recommend this for regular road use.
 The lighter the rotating components in a racing engine, the faster it will be able to accelerate to its peak power band high up in the rpm range.
 On a standard or mildly tuned road car that's less of a concern.

-Both have their pros and cons.
-Geardrive reduces all potential slack associated with budget or worn-out chains, but fitment is a more involved process.
-The belt drive conversion aims to reduce potentially damaging harmonics in the valve train, but is more expensive.
+The belt drive conversion aims to reduce potentially damaging harmonics in the valve train and is considered to be the ultimate setup by many.
 We fit and use all types of cam timing setups in our engines and kits.